4ntoined/pokemonpy/documentation/log.md

 ## pokemonpy log

 ### v0.1.2
-What all we might do:
-* Earthquake being weakened by Grassy Terrain is not shown in damage readout.
-* Set the battle UI (user's name and poke-health-info) to take up the full extent of the game width.

 Date: 2024 April XX
 * UPDATE: Pokemon.py now has a variable to hold the current game version.
 Prints current version when 'about' is entered on the main menu.
 * UPDATE: Hall of Fame banner has been updated.